AvaPL/avapl.github.io/_posts/2024-03-30-cleo-algorithm-how-i-saved-money-using-scala.md

 [//]: # (@formatter:on)

-Here, a `ProductGroup` represents a subset of items you wish to order, and a `ProductGroupCombination` is a collection of product groups that collectively contain all the items you want to order.
+Here, `ProductGroup` represents a subset of items you wish to order, and `ProductGroupCombination` is a collection of product groups that collectively contain all the items you want to order.
 The meanings of `Price` and `Product` are self-explanatory.